Top Ten Gardening Mistakes Made by Melbourne Based Gardeners 2

 There are quite a few issues that I regularly see crop up.
 Here are my top ten mistakes that I regularly see Melbourne based gardeners make, and suggestions in avoiding making them yourself.

-1. Transplanting Carrot Seedlings
+1. Transplanting carrot seedlings

 wonky carrots causes garden mistakes